Mage-Knight/BigDataAnalytics/README.md

     - "Moons" data with small/big amount of samples.
     - "Blobs" data with small/big amount of samples.
 - Tasks completed:
-    - Found best hyperparameters for BIRCH using Grid-search CV that optimize Homogenity, Completness or V-mesure.
+    - Found best hyperparameters for BIRCH using Grid-search that optimize Homogenity, Completness or V-mesure.
     - Evaluated the stability BIRCH with obtained hyperparameters using the Jaccard index and resampling.

 ---